-For over 125 years, the University of Guelph and the Ontario government have worked together to support and help shape the future of the province's agri-food industry and rural communities.
+For over 125 years, the University of Guelph (U of G) and the Ontario government have worked together to support and help shape the future of the province's agri-food industry and rural communities.

 On this Page

-The research is divided into the following seven theme areas which were adopted by OMAFRA's Minister on the recommendation of the Agricultural Research Institute of Ontario:
+Research is focused on the following seven theme areas, adopted by OMAFRA's Minister on the recommendation of the Agricultural Research Institute of Ontario:

 The Highly Qualified Personnel Program provides scholarships for Masters and Doctoral students working in program areas that relate to OMAFRA research themes and priorities.
 HQP students will also complete a work semester with a government, industry or community partner that connects well with the student's research interests and future career goals.

-Gryphon's Leading to Accelerated Adoption of Innovative Research (LAAIR) program was launched in Feb 2014 at the University of Guelph to help identify opportunities and risks associated with innovative technologies.
-The program will also help to address gaps and overcome barriers to the application and commercialization of these technologies in the Ontario agri-food and rural sectors.
+Gryphon's Leading to Accelerated Adoption of Innovative Research (LAAIR) program was launched in February 2014, at the U of G to help identify commercialization opportunities associated with innovative technologies.
+The program helps to address gaps and overcome barriers to the application and commercialization of technologies in the Ontario agri-food and rural sectors.

 Research stations and infrastructure are an important platform for conducting agri-food research.
-The OMAFRA - University of Guelph Partnership provides funds for the maintenance, operation and management of 14 research stations and 3 agricultural campuses located across Ontario.
+The OMAFRA - University of Guelph Agreement provides funds for the maintenance, operation and management of 15 research stations and agricultural campuses located across Ontario.

-These research facilities are owned by the Agricultural Research Institute of Ontario (ARIO) and operated and managed by the University of Guelph with oversight from the ministry's Research and Innovation Branch.
+These research facilities are owned by the Agricultural Research Institute of Ontario (ARIO) and operated and managed by the U of G and the Vineland Research and Innovation Centre (VRIC)..

 An ARIO-led reinvestment strategy is currently being implemented to revitalize research infrastructure to support demand-driven research.

-The Animal Health Laboratory (AHL) unit of the Laboratory Services Division provides a full-service, fully accredited veterinary diagnostic laboratory that supports provincial animal disease diagnosis and surveillance.
-Scientists and technologists at the AHL link their expertise with University of Guelph personnel to provide a single source of laboratory service in animal health, encompassing food-producing animals (livestock and poultry), exotic and zoo animals, companion animals and avian and mammalian wildlife populations.
+The Animal Health Laboratory (AHL) provides a full-service, fully accredited veterinary diagnostic laboratory that supports provincial animal disease diagnosis and surveillance.
+Scientists and technologists at the AHL link their expertise with University of Guelph personnel to provide a single source of laboratory service in animal health and surveillance to mitigate threats to animal health and welfare that can have a significant impact on Ontario.